Close

 The importance of families is more than an American regional concept.
 People across the world acknowledge their value.
 National Family Day is a public holiday for South Africa, Israel, Paraguay, Japan, Vietnam, Australia, and many more countries!

-So, people get at least one day from work annually to rest and enjoy the day with their loved ones.
+So, people get at least one day off from work annually to rest and enjoy the day with their loved ones.

 Why Do We Celebrate National Family Day?